 2. The Great Wall in Beijing

 The No.1 attraction in China is also one of the most popular places to capture great shots.
-The Great Wall has several locations such as Badaling, Mutianyu, Simatai and all of them can be easily reached from Beijing.
-Badaling is the most visited section with guardrails, gift shops and loads of tourists.
+The Great Wall has several locations such as Badaling, Mutianyu, and Simatai, and all of them can be easily reached from Beijing.
+Badaling is the most visited section with guardrails, gift shops, and loads of tourists.
 It is not ideal if your purpose is to photograph the wall in a natural state.
 Mutianyu is further but worth the extra miles as it is quieter and has lush scenery and Ming-era guard towers.
-Simatai is perfect if you want to take more pristine, remote style of photos though it requires steeper climbs.
+Simatai is perfect if you want to take more pristine, remote-style photos though it requires steeper climbs.

 Arrive in the early morning or late afternoon to beat the crowds and get good light for great pictures.

-Avoid visiting on weekends or on major Chinese holidays.
+Avoid visiting on weekends or major Chinese holidays.